-The DR. WOLFGANG PINDUR AWARD FOR DISTINGUISHED SERVICE IN ACADEMIA AND PRACTICE is awarded to a Hampton Roads academic, recognizing outstanding service in the area of public administration education.
+THE DR. WOLFGANG PINDUR AWARD FOR DISTINGUISHED SERVICE IN ACADEMIA AND PRACTICE is awarded to a Hampton Roads academic, recognizing outstanding service in the area of public administration education.
 The award honors Dr. Wolfgang Pindur, an academic whose lifelong efforts sought to bridge the worlds of the academic and the practitioner, seeking to continuously increase the effectiveness and efficiency of public services.
-The recipients for this award must meet the following criteria:
+The recipients of this award must meet the following criteria:

 - Record of outstanding performance in public service research or education.

 - Commitment to linking the academic world to the world of practitioners.

 - Dedication to conducting research that will directly benefit the public.